alkacon/opencms-docker/README.md

 * DB_USER the database user, default is 'root'
 * DB_PASSWD the database password
 * DB_NAME the database name, default is 'opencms'
-* OPENCMS_COMPONENTS the OpenCms components to install, default is 'workplace' to install the demo template also use 'workplace,demo'
+* OPENCMS_COMPONENTS the OpenCms components to install, default is 'workplace,demo' to not install the demo template use 'workplace'
 * TOMCAT_OPTS sets the tomcat startup options, default is '-Xmx1g -Xms512m -server -XX:+UseConcMarkSweepGC'

 ### Building the image ###